South Strabane Township

 Children attend Trinity Area School District along with students from Amwell, Canton, North Strabane and South Strabane Townships.
 The district provides schools for about 3,200 children.

 Strabane Township was one of the first townships in Washington County.
 It was named after an Irish town.
 In the 1800s, it was split into North Strabane Township and South Strabane Township.
-Several old houses – the Doak-Little House, pictured at the top of the article, the Martin Farmstead and Thomas Munce House – are considered historically significant.
+Several old houses – the Doak-Little House, a farmhouse and National Road tavern pictured at the top of the article, the Martin Farmstead and Thomas Munce House – are considered historically significant.

 Nearly 9,500 people live in South Strabane Township, according to the U.S. Census Bureau.
 Two-thirds live in a house they own.
 The average household has two people – 2.15, for people who love their statistics.
 Houses typically are valued at about $205,000.
 Approximately 1 in 3 South Strabane Township residents graduated college with a Bachelor’s degree or higher.
 Residents are largely of European origin.
 Small percentages are of Asian, African-American or Hispanic origin.